cs3157/recitations/I-Debugging-GDB/gdb.md

 hex,

 `info locals` will print out all the locally defined variables.
-It doesn't include everything you might think (in particular, it doesn't include function parameters, so `print expression` is probably more useful.
+It doesn't include everything you might think: in particular, it doesn't include function parameters, so you'll have to use `print argumentName` to see those.

 `ptype variable` prints the type of a variable!
 This can be nice with multiple pointers and such.
 For example, `ptype x` will say x is an int.
 This has a more powerful analog `whatis expression`, which lets you specify any arbitrary expression, for example `whatis &x`, which will say `int *`.

 #### Setting values ####

 Aaaarg, that's so close, except x should be 3, not 2, at the points!
 Fear not!
 With gdb you can set values!
 Just run

 `set variable = expression`, for example `set x = 4`, and it will change it for you.
-No, you can't change code.
+(Unfortunately, it's not possible to change code.)

 #### Resuming ####

 Once you've stopped, after you're doing examining the code, you need to resume execution.
 There are basically 3 amounts that you can resume by.
 In order from smallest to largest they are: